 - Available markets

 - Presenting query letters and sidebars

-- Polishing your work
+- Polishing your travel articles

 Students can access course content anytime from anywhere.
 Participation includes feedback from the teacher and fellow students.